ginkgomzd/solr-service/README.md

 # solr-service

-This will download and install Solr.
+This will download and install Solr and contains the schema configuration for MSA.

 As of right now, it does not configure for a production environment: merely a development or stage install.

 ## Config